 Mixed municipal solid waste means garbage, refuse, and other solid waste from residential, commercial, industrial, and community activities.
 It does not include auto hulks, street sweepings, ash, construction debris, mining waste, sludges, tree and agricultural wastes, tires, lead acid batteries, motor and vehicle fluids and filters, and other materials collected, processed, and disposed of as separate waste streams.

 "Dump" is a common term used by the public that could mean a landfill in either the MPCA open landfill or Closed Landfill Programs, or a landfill in neither program.
-The MPCA defines "dumps" as those landfills that never held a valid permit from the MPCA.
-Generally, dumps existed prior to the permitting program established with the creation of the MPCA in 1967.
+The MPCA defines "dumps" as landfills that never held a valid permit from the MPCA.
+Generally, dumps existed before the permitting program was established with the creation of the MPCA in 1967.

 Minnesota has about 1,800 old dumps (unpermitted mixed municipal solid waste sites).
 Prior to 1967, people disposed of garbage by dumping it in pits, ravines or wetlands.
-The MPCA conducted a Dump Assessment Study to get a better understanding of the environmental and economic impacts of old dumps.
+The MPCA conducted a "dump assessment study" (published in 2001) to get a better understanding of the environmental and economic impacts of old dumps.